Azure/sap-hana/README.md

     hdbsql -i 01 -u SYSTEM -p Initial1 "SELECT CURRENT_TIME FROM DUMMY"
     ```

 ##### Deleting the deployment

+18. If you don't need the deployment anymore, you can remove it just as easily.
-18. In your Azure Cloud Shell, run the following command to remove all deployed resources:
+In your Azure Cloud Shell, run the following command to remove all deployed resources:

     ```sh
     terraform destroy
     ```

 ## Scenarios